penguinpowernz/go-ian-api/README.md

   -F "file=@test.zip" \
   -H "Content-Type: multipart/form-data"
   --max-time 30
+  -LJO
 ```

 ## Todo (in order of priority)

-- [ ] devise a one liner to use for pushing zip and downloading package in one go
+- [x] devise a one liner to use for pushing zip and downloading package in one go
-- [ ] actually extract the zip and build the debian package from it
+- [x] actually extract the zip and build the debian package from it
-- [ ] use UUIDs to uniquefy different requests
+- [x] use UUIDs to uniquefy different requests
 - [ ] delete package files after 15 mins
 - [ ] implement rate limiting
 - [ ] accept params to set package version number, architecture, etc